Nexmo/node-call-tracker/README.md

 ### Using the App

 Call one of the virtual numbers that you  listed on the page.
-From there you'll see events being logged to the JavaScript console as they come in to your application.
+The call will be tracked and forwarded to the desired destination number.

-When the call is finished a text message will be sent to the number that all calls are being proxied to with a URL for the call recording.
-The URL for the call recording will also be pushed to the web browser.
+You can see a list of tracked calls by accessing <http://localhost:5000/tracked-calls>.